 15.6.
 While bullying between children is not a separate category of abuse and neglect, it is a very serious issue that can cause anxiety and distress.
-All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures which can be accessed (state where information is available)
+All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures which can be accessed on the school website.